 Switching from a traditional landline to VoIP brings many added benefits, and for little to no cost.
 By using the internet instead of a phone connection, VoIP virtually eliminates long-distance charges, employee moves, adds, and changes, and the expense of added features such as voicemail, call forwarding, conferencing, video calling and more.
 Providing more for less is just another one of the ways Voice over Internet Protocol reduces costs.

 VoIP ties together all communications.
 Coworkers and clients can keep in contact with you through a single business number.
-Little do they know, you could be sending and receiving calls with a workstation microphone or headphones, or even accessing, sending and forwarding voicemail and faxes via email.
+Little do they know, you could be sending and receiving calls with a workstation microphone or headphones, or even accessing, sending and forwarding voicemails via email.
 Another benefit is that you can enable VoIP to ring on multiple devices simultaneously, so you won’t miss a call, no matter where you are.

 With Voice over Internet Protocol, you don’t need to sit next to the phone to receive a call.
 You can take calls anywhere, as long as there’s a broadband connection.
-This means you can answer calls and get voicemail and faxes via e-mail, whether it’s with a cell phone, laptop, tablet, or hybrid.
+This means you can answer calls and get voicemail via e-mail, whether it’s with a cell phone, laptop, tablet, or hybrid.
 Another added benefit is that VoIP allows for virtual numbers.
 With these numbers, choosing an area code (and not being assigned one) enables contacts to call without the hindrance of long-distance charges.
 VoIP makes working mobile from local and abroad easier and less costly.

 5. Business Continuity